Are Black People Israelites?

 "Numerous scenes portraying Israelites are included in the sculptured wall-panels from Sennacherib's palace (701 B.C) portraying the siege of the Israelite city of Lachish.
 The people in these artistic portrayals are, in general, similar in appearance to the Israelis and Arabs living in and around Israel/Palestine today."

-Notice how in the first picture the king (the man bowing down) has long hair and a hooked nose, which is not how ancient Nubians are depicted.
+Notice how in the first picture the king (the man bowing down) has long hair and seemingly aquiline nose, which is not how ancient Nubians are depicted.
 On that same obelisk, you find other depictions of these people, which are nowhere near similar to the depiction of the Nubians.